unigap/Monero_Network_Analysis/README.md

 ## Donations

-If you enjoy with this project and want to support this open source project, you can donate a small amount to me.
+If you enjoyed this project and want to support this open source project, you can donate a small amount to me.

 Monero donation address: ```4BDFKWqasRBSPWhRxuRbtpKD4dubfi3htXtdzQQHvfDE8Jjgp6cqHN9gRBDncfU9G2FPeRz3wx35TCmJKkv8Ma8SKLyXmUb```